dmsc/fastbasic/manual.md

     '  Ctrl-R : Parse and run program
     '  Ctrl-W : Compile to binary file
     '
-    '- Press CONTROL-N + ESC to begin -
+    '- Press CONTROL-N to begin -

 You are now in the integrated editor.
 In the first line of the screen the